Reinstatement

 • Your personal statement should be two to three pages long.

-In the case of non-attendance or extraordinary circumstances, a student may submit a Petition for Exception to Academic Calendar Deadline and Withdrawal Limit.
+A Petition for Exception to Academic Calendar Deadline and Withdrawal Limit may be submitted when a deadline has been missed or withdrawal limit reached.
 For more information to determine if you are eligible, please visit our Petitions page.

 Get back on your academic path…